-Expert witnesses & your medical malpractice case
+Expert witnesses and your medical malpractice case

 In medical malpractice cases, the issues can be extremely complicated.
 Since a jury must determine whether your doctor was negligent, that jury must be made to understand the medicine.
-In cases involving complex procedures and surgeries, it is easy to see how a jury may have difficulty.
-For this reason, plaintiffs are required to have an expert review the medical records in their case.[2]
-The only time a plaintiff is not required to obtain expert certification is when the issue of negligence is simple enough for a jury to understand without clarification or explanation by an expert.[3]
-Given the complexities of malpractice cases, expert certification is almost always necessary.
+It is easy to see how a jury may have difficulty in cases involving complex procedures and surgeries.
+For this reason, plaintiffs are required to have medical experts review the medical records in their case.

 • Review medical records.The expert must review the medical records, including hospital chart notes, appointment records, and care plans.